Types of Aid: Loans

 Federal loans, except the Federal Direct PLUS (Parent) Loans, are available to students through the FAFSA.

 Federal Direct Stafford Loans are either subsidized or unsubsidized.
 With a subsidized loan, the Federal Government pays interest on the loan until you begin repayment and during authorized periods of deferment.
 If you receive an unsubsidized loan, you will be charged interest from the time the loan is disbursed until it is repaid in full.
-The undergraduate interest rate for the 2018-2019 school year will be fixed at 5.05% sub and 5.05% unsub.
-Graduate students will pay 6.6% for unsub for the 2018-2019 school year.
-The borrower must also pay a loan fee of approximately 1% of the amount borrowed, which is deducted from each disbursement.
+The undergraduate interest rate for the 2020-2021 school year will be fixed at 2.75% for both sub and unsub.
+Graduate student loans will accrue interest at 4.3% for the 2020-2021 school year.
+The undergraduate borrower must also pay a loan fee of approximately 1% of the amount borrowed, while graduate students will pay 4.236%, which is deducted from each disbursement.
 Repayment begins after you graduate, leave school, or drop below half-time enrollment.
 You have six months before payments begin.
 This is called a "grace period".

 |Federal Direct Stafford Loan Limits|

 |Grade Level||Dependent Undergraduates Loan Limits||Independent Undergraduates Loan Limits|

 |$3500 Sub + $6000 Unsub =